 Actual construction and closing out process is the longest phase of any project.
 Track and analyze the building process and investigate if all costs incurred for each construction activity are closely following projected costs and schedules or not.
 Identify the possibility of unexpected costs beforehand and devise alternative solutions.

 For example, you budgeted $100,000 for installing plumbing lines.
 Unfortunately, the concrete prices went up nearly 25% costing you an extra $25,000 on the slab foundations.
-By tracking such extra costs, you will be able to better estimate future budgets and determine which elements are prone to fluctuations.
+By tracking such extra costs, you will be able to better estimate future construction budgets and determine which elements are prone to fluctuations.
 Finally, prepare punch lists, closeout checklists, warranties, and any closing inspections.

 Construction budgets remain influential even after a project is complete.
 Contractors can get valuable insights from past budgets that push them to improve their estimating, scheduling, and project management skills.